ikarus-project/ikarus/docs/website/01_theory/localFunctions.md

 E(\boldsymbol{u}) = \frac{1}{2} \int_\Omega ||\operatorname{grad}_\boldsymbol{x} \boldsymbol{u}(\boldsymbol{x})|| ^2 \textrm{d} \boldsymbol{x}
 $$

-If we want to mimize this energy w.r.t. the coefficients of the nodes, we need to calculate the energy, gradient and the Hessia w.r.t. the coefficents.
+If we want to mimize this energy w.r.t. the coefficients of the nodes, we need to calculate the energy, gradient and the Hessia w.r.t. the coefficients.
 Of course this depends on the optimization algorithms, but for now lets keep it simple.

 ```cpp